Health – Cause of Death, and How I/You Will Die

 As we get older we all become more interested in the macabre subject of death.
 Even if it is best viewed as how to live a long and happy life, hopefully free from problems such as heart attacks, cancer, etc.

 My beloved wife Monique passed away on at 17:00 on the 23 December 2023.
 She took her health very seriously, so naturally I also took her health very seriously.
-But now I have started to take more seriously my own heath.
+But now I have started to take more seriously my own health.

 One super important aspect is to understand my own risk profile, and what I should do to improve it.
 And that starts with a detailed assessment of my present state of health.